-Some people will say that this is just another temple and India is like a hub of outstanding buildings.
-In a way, they are right.
-Indians temples are remarkable, stunning and you can feel there this special breath of spirituality.
-But Akshardham for me is unique because of its background, atmosphere, unique exhibitions and outstanding form.
-Even its name brings some special touch – the adobe of God.
-It is quite a new temple as it was opened in 2005 but the way it was built with thousands of craftsmen who carved the breathtaking exteriors and interiors with their own hands!
-The temple (or mandir – as this the Hindi word) is not only a tribute to Bhagwan Swaminarayan (1781-1830 CE) but also great sages and avatars of God.
-And what is the message of Aksardham – that every human has a God’s particle and every human has a different way to serve humanity.
-Visit to Akshardham can have a different dimension to every human – some will come just to pray, others will admire the scrutiny of work visible in the mandir and there will be also those who will travel through Vedic times on a boat.
+India is a land of many temples and I have not seen all of them yet.
+But for me, Delhi’s Akshardham is very unique.
+It is quite a new temple as it was opened in 2005.
+It was built by thousands of craftsmen who carved its breathtaking exteriors and interiors by using traditional methods.
+The temple (or mandir – as this the Hindi word) is not only a tribute to Bhagwan Swaminarayan (1781-1830 CE) but also it is a tribute to great sages and avatars of God.
+And the message of Akshardham is as beautiful as the temple- every human has a God’s particle and every human has a different way to serve humanity.

 Entering Akshardham Temple

-The first thing that you will see entering the temple are ten welcome gates which symbolizes ten directions (according to Indian culture).
-Later, through “Bhakti Dwar” which shows 208 different pairs of God and his devotee like Ram and Sita or Krishna and Radha, you will enter the Visitor Center where one can find some brochures in different languages or ask for some volunteer who will help in managing your time at the whole Akshardham complex.
-Once you leave this building, you will come across the Holy Footprints (Charnarvind) of Bhagwan Swaminarayan carved in white marble and then you can admire the beauty of the Akshardham temple!
-It is built of pink stone and white marble and following the Vedic architectural tradition, no steel has been used.
-234 carved pillars, 9 breathtaking domes and more than 20,000 sculpted figures – this shows the vastness of the mandir.
+While entering the temple, the first thing that you will see is the ten welcome gates which symbolize ten directions (according to Indian culture).
+Later, through “Bhakti Dwar” which shows 208 different pairs of God and his devotee like Ram and Sita or Krishna and Radha, you will enter the Visitor Center where one can find some brochures in different languages.
+Once you leave this building, you will come across the Holy Footprints (Charnarvind) of Bhagwan Swaminarayan carved in white marble and then you can admire the beauty of the Akshardham temple.
+It is built of pink stone and white marble while following the Vedic architectural tradition as no steel has been used.
+234 carved pillars, 9 breathtaking domes and more than 20,000 sculpted figures – these numbers can give you an idea about the massive size of the mandir.
 Remember to take off your shoes before you enter the temple.

 Inside the temple

-I remember that when I was walking on the stairs of the temple, I was so mesmerized that it simply took my breath away and the moment I crossed the doorstep, this feeling doubled.
-In the center, a huge gold – plated sculpture of Swaminarayan is surrounded by his five successors.
-Behind the main part, you can have a look on the holy relics of Swaminarayan.
-In the front part, you can also find four separate places with God and his devotee – Krishna and Radha, Narayan and Lakshmi, Sita and Ram, Parvati and Shiv.
-Once in the temple, don’t forget to look up at the intricately carved domes which are remarkable.
-Each of the nice mandapam has a different topic connected with Swaminarayan.
-Take your time there, observe everything and feel this atmosphere.
-Remember that it is a temple so maintain peace and dignity.
+In the very center, a huge gold – plated sculpture of Swaminarayan is surrounded by his five successors.
+Behind the main part, you can have a look at the holy relics of Swaminarayan.
+In the front part, you can also find four separate places with different avatars and their devotees – Krishna and Radha, Narayan and Lakshmi, Sita and Ram, Parvati and Shiv.
+As long as you are in there, you are likely to admire the intricately carved domes which are stunning.
+Every mandapam has a different story carved which is connected with the life of Swaminarayan.
+Be slow, be a keen observer and pay a close attention to the details.
+Feel the energy and let your body absorb it.
+Remember it is a temple and hence you are expected to be respectful.

-Once you are outside, take a clockwise round around the temple observing the outstanding art visible on the façade.
-You will be able to notice 60-feet long bronze panels (called Narayan Peeth) which showcase some scenes from the life of Swaminarayan.
-Take one more round (where the shoes are permitted) on the lower pathway where different situations related to elephants are shown – some of them present some great lessons and stories.
+While you are outside, you may want to circle around the temple in a clockwise direction.
+There is a lot to observe- especially the outstanding art that is everywhere on the façade.
+You are going to notice 60-feet long bronze panels (called Narayan Peeth) which showcase some scenes from the life of Swaminarayan.
+You may also want to circle around the temple once more but this time on the lower level. (where the shoes are permitted)

 Exhibitions – a must-see

 The last exhibition is Sanskruti Darshan – a 12-minute boat ride through thousands of years of Vedic era.
-Doing surgery, playing chess, the oldest university class, market place, playing chess, doing yoga, astronomy, mathematics – different scenes show you a different part of ancient Vedic life.
+Scenes of people performing surgery, doing yoga and playing chess, the oldest university class, market place, scenes related to astronomy and mathematics –all of this will show you the different sides of the ancient Vedic life.

 This is not the end!

-After spending so much time experiencing different exhibitions you will definitely get hungry!
-Next to the water show, there are some small stalls serving snacks but if you want to eat a proper meal, visit the food court which is on the other side of the temple where you can find tasty and cheap food including delicious desserts like one of my favorites – Mishti Dahi.
-Next to the canteen, you may take a look on the souvenir shop where you can buy interesting books, paintings, herbal medicines and some small souvenirs.
-This is also the place where you can collect the picture of you taken by the professional next to the temple (one costs around 200INR).
-As cameras and mobile phones are not allowed inside the complex, this is the only way to have a picture with Akshardham in the background.
+After experiencing different exhibitions and spending a lot of time in the temple, you are likely to get hungry!
+Next to the water show, there are some small stalls which serve snacks but if you want to eat a proper meal, visit the food court which is towards the exit.
+You can find tasty and cheap food including delicious desserts.
+They also have a dessert which is one of my favorites – Mishti Dahi.
+Next to the canteen, you may want to take a look at the souvenir shop where you can buy interesting books, paintings, herbal medicines and souvenirs.
+This is also the place where the visitors collect their professionally clicked pictures which are taken inside the temple complex.
+It costs just a few dollars.
+Since, cameras and mobile phones are not allowed inside the complex, this is the only way to have a picture with the Akshardham temple in the background.

 Items like cameras, mobile phones and other electronic devices, food and drinks from the outside, pets, luggage, toys, alcohol and tobacco are not allowed.
 Every person is checked by security before entering the complex.
 In case you have some of these items with you, you can leave them in a free cloak room.
 There is a strict dress code within the complex – covered shoulders, chest, navel and upper arms and the lower wear must be at least below knee.